redux-model/redux-model/README.md

   </a>
 </h1>

-Redux Model is created to make up original redux which has complex development flow and cause low efficiency for the developer. also, the business code in your project will be larger than expected.
+Redux Model is created to make up original redux, which has complex development flow and then cause low efficiency.
+Additionally, the business code in your project will be larger than expected.

 With typescript, you are required to define type or inject interface for every action and reducer.
-In addition, it's difficult to build relation between request action and middleware by inject type definition.
+In addition, it's difficult to build relation between request action and middleware through type definition.

-However, Redux Model has resolved these problems.
-Simplify development flow, reduce code and smart type checking.
+However, Redux Model has resolved these whole problems.
+Simplify development flow, reduce lots of code, smart type checking, and so on.

 ![License](https://img.shields.io/github/license/fwh1990/redux-model?color=blue)
 ![Travis (.com)](https://img.shields.io/travis/com/fwh1990/redux-model)